Skip to content

 const { tokens } = useAuth();

-// Millisecond timestamp when the access token expires
+// Unix timestamp in seconds when the access token expires

 console.log(tokens.expiresAt);